LGBTQ+

 Third Gender: A concept used in some cultures to describe gender identities other than male or female, often recognized as a distinct social or spiritual category.

 Transgender (Trans): An umbrella term for people whose gender identity and/or expression is different from cultural expectations based on the sex they were assigned at birth.
-Being transgender does not imply any specific sexual orientation.
+Being transgender doesn't imply any specific sexual orientation.
 Therefore, transgender people may identify as straight, gay, lesbian, bisexual, etc.

 Trans Man: A person who was assigned female at birth but identifies and lives as a man.